XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > PurchaseOrders update_or_create_purchase_orders(xero_tenant_id, purchase_orders, opts)

-Allows you to update or create one or more purchase orders
+Updates or creates one or more purchase orders

 ### Example